For the past year, I’ve been working on a SaaS product with Andrew Fiebert. He’s the CTO and I’m the CMO.

 - The Search Bar: Simple and only appears on pages that needed.
 It also includes the total URL count.

-- The URL: We added the “Pretty” URL under the title to save space.
+- The URL: We added the “Pretty” cloaked URL under the title to save space.

-- We changed Categories to Groups because we think it works better when you start using this to display a grid of affiliate links.
+- Changed Categories to Groups: We think it works better when you start using this to display a grid of affiliate links.

 There was a separate subpage where you could make all the changes to how the URL was displayed on your site.